Petersoj/alpaca-java/README.md

 ```
 ./gradlew test
 ```
+Note that mocked tests never send real API requests to Alpaca.
+Mocked tests are meant to test the basic integrity of this API locally.

 To run live endpoint tests with Alpaca Paper credentials, create the `alpaca.properties` file in `src/test/resources` with the corresponding credentials.
 Then run:
 ```
 ./gradlew test -PtestPackage=live
 ```
+Note that the live tests will modify your account minimally.
+It's meant to test live endpoints on a real paper account during market hours to confirm that API methods are working properly.
+Please read through the live endpoint tests [here](https://github.com/Petersoj/alpaca-java/tree/master/src/test/java/live/net/jacobpeterson/alpaca) before running this testing suite on your own paper account.

 Contributions are welcome!